Inflection point instability in Hartmann channel flow with variable electric conductivity: Problem setting and base flow state

-In this paper, we do not consider the transport of the variable coefficients $\nu$ and $\sigma$ by flow.
+In this paper, we do not consider the transport of the variable coefficients $\nu$ and $\sigma$ by the flow.
 Fixed stationary distributions $\nu(z)$ and $\sigma(z)$ corresponding to the base state are assumed.
-This simplification is consistent with the main focus of this paper on the hydrodynamic mechanisms of linear instability.
+This simplification is consistent with the main focus of this paper on the mechanisms of linear instability and, therefore, on the dynamics of small-amplitude perturbations, which do not significantly modify $\nu(z)$ and $\sigma(z)$.
+Linear distributions with constant slopes $\varkappa$, $\varsigma$, and the mean values corresponding to the values at $z=0$ are used:

+Our motivation for using the linear profiles is as follows.
+The linear profile is, by far, the simplest possible dependence.
+Furthermore, it is an acceptable approximation for layers with an imposed \emph{stable} temperature or admixture gradient.
+In particular, the electrical conductivity of metals decreases rapidly with increasing temperature.
+Thus, the flow of a liquid metal layer heated from above and subjected to a vertical magnetic field can be considered a prototype of the system studied here.

-Using \eqref{eq:NS} and \eqref{eq:ohm} we can obtain the equation for the stationary base velocity profile
+Using \eqref{eq:NS} and \eqref{eq:ohm} we can obtain the equation for the stationary base velocity profile $U(z)$

 The pressure gradient is determined by the normalization condition